 The rest of the hike is mostly downhill, losing the elevation you worked so hard to gain.
 But, it will be worth it.
 The views from the saddle are breathtaking.
 It will take at least another nearly two hours to reach the end of trail 25A, but it will deposit you exactly where you parked your vehicle.

-The combined length, elevation and altitude make for a challenging, but rewarding, hike.
-This adventure is a great introduction to the Cibola National Forest and located in some of the less explored areas of New Mexico.
+The combined length, elevation, and altitude make for a challenging, but rewarding, hike.
+This adventure is a great introduction to the Cibola National Forest, which is located in some of the less explored areas of New Mexico.

 Be sure to check out the town of Magdalena while you are there.
 It is small but very unique with lots of character.
 Treat yourself to a beer in the only bar in town after you get off of the mountain; you have earned it.